UNLIMITED SOLAR ENERGY!

 Lithium batteries are commonly used in smartphones, tablets, and laptops these days.
 The ones used for solar systems are a little larger though.
 Lithium batteries have an edge over traditional acid batteries in terms of capacity and weight.
 They don’t spill acid either.
 But… they explode when punctured.
 Handle these with care.

 The common Joe battery.
-Nobody has ever tried using these for solar systems, but they do work… It’s just that AA batteries cannot survive the heavy charge-discharge cycles.
+I have not seen anyone tried using these for solar systems, but I guess they do work… It’s just that AA batteries cannot survive the heavy charge-discharge cycles, and thus, not cost efficient in having to replace them often.

 Can we just use solar panels to directly charge batteries?
 The answer is yes, but that is very risky.
 There is no way we can tell if the battery is already fully charged, and overcharging batteries usually end up badly.